GiGurra/flycd/README.md

   and grabbing the latest versions (or specific versions) of your applications from git, and deploying them to fly.io.

 * FlyCD spec format is a strict superset of regular fly.io toml files.
-Although fly.io uses toml and flycd uses yaml, yet are 1:1 convertible between, and who knows, flycd might use toml in the future if flycd author(s) stop hating toml :).
+Although fly.io uses toml and flycd uses yaml, they are 1:1 convertible between, and who knows, flycd might use toml in the future if flycd author(s) stop hating toml :).

 ```